carolinaisslaying/CarolinasTweaks/README.md

 ## Installation

 Head over the Modrinth page or the releases page on this GitHub and download the latest version that corresponds with your Minecraft version.
-Then, drop the downloaded file into your mods folder, and if on a server, into your server's mods folder as well..
+Then, drop the downloaded file into your mods folder, and if on a server, into your server's mods folder as well.

 ## Credits and Licence
 This mod was created by Carolina Mitchell.